-The Josie Porter Farm is going into their eleventh season of operation.
+The Josie Porter Farm is going into their twelfth season of operation.
 The farm operates on a portion of the former Snyder Farm, which is owned by Stroud Township and was acquired as part of its open space initiative.
-The main program of the farm is the Community Supported Agriculture (CSA) operation that provided 45 shares to the community in 2007 and has increased to over 150 in 2017.
+The main program of the farm is the Community Supported Agriculture (CSA) operation that provided 45 shares to the community in 2007 and has increased to over 180 in 2018.

 The farm, envisioned by farm manager Heidi Secord and her husband Gary Bloss, focuses on the legacy of Josephine Porter, who made biodynamic agriculture preparations in this country for almost three decades at this farm.
 Biodynamic growers recognize the soil itself to be alive and that human health and vitality depend upon the health and vitality of the soil.
 The concept goes beyond the term "organic."
 The mission of the farm is to connect people to theearth through agriculture, education and community.